thefirethirteen/manuals/Hewlett-Packard/HP-Pavilion-15-p087sa-Notebook/main.md

 ## Broadcom Drivers for linux (ubuntu)

-Plugin for autoinstalling these is WIP in thefirethirteen/quick-start-addons
+Plugin for autoinstalling these is WIP

 ### Notes